-1. The non-inferiority margin is 0.63 fold-difference between the GMC in the heterologous boost arm and

-2. The standard deviation of GMC on log scale (base 10) is 0.4 based on the current available data.

-3. The true difference of GMC on log scale (base 10) is 0.
+- 1. The non-inferiority margin is 0.63 fold-difference between the GMC in the heterologous boost arm and that in the homologous boost arm or -0.2 absolute difference of GMC on log scale (base 10). - 2.
+The standard deviation of GMC on log scale (base 10) is 0.4 based on the current available data. - 3.
+The true difference of GMC on log scale (base 10) is 0.

-Based on the above assumptions, the study will need to recruit 86 participants who are seronegative for assume ~25% of study participants will be excluded from the primary analysis due to seropositive for SARSexpanded to 115.
+Based on the above assumptions, the study will need to recruit 86 participants who are seronegative for SARS-CoV-2 IgG at baseline in each arm to achieve 90% of power at one-sided 2.5% significance level.
+We assume ~25% of study participants will be excluded from the primary analysis due to seropositive for SARS-CoV-2 IgG at baseline or loss of follow-up.
+Therefore, the sample size in each arm boosted at D28 will be expanded to 115.
 This means that if the study has two vaccines the total sample size for participants boosted at D28will be 460 for four arms.
 If we decide to add groups as new vaccines are made available for use by the Department of Health and Social Sciences, the sample sizes will be adapted accordingly.
 The immunogenicity cohort will used for exploratory analyses to generate hypothesis, and thus no formal sample size calculation was carried out for this cohort.
 The sample size of 25 per arm was therefore chosen based on practical constraints.
 This means we will have around 20 seronegative participants in each arm for analysis.